jonaaa20/itunes-web-sources/README.md

 ***Now the album is fully tagged*** (http://i.imgur.com/yXkLPvH.png) (http://i.imgur.com/lbikgiq.png)

+***HEY!
+THE DEFAULT SIZE OF THE COVER IS 600x600!
+YOU CAN CHANGE IT BY YOURSELF ON "COVERURL" INSIDE THE SCRIPT!!!***

 # Extras

 If your music is with strange names like [blahblahblahmp3.com] or anything else (http://i.imgur.com/4XPYWI3.png), i'll show you how to 'fix' it